 Every student in the Ph.D.
 Program must have an advisor.
-At the start of the program one's advisor is the Director of Graduate Studies; later it is a faculty member in one's own area of interest.
+At the start of the program one's advisor is by default the Director of Graduate Studies; later it is a faculty member in one's own area of interest.
+Other faculty members are available to serve as part of a larger dissertation committee.